 How can votes stored on the blockchain be audited?

 In the West Virginia pilot, a paper ballot is automatically generated and printed for each mobile ballot submitted on the blockchain, then tabulated like a normal absentee ballot.
 This ballot contains information that can be used in an audit to ensure that every vote cast from a smartphone was counted exactly once, and counted correctly.
-For the West Virginia pilot, a real-time voter-verified paper trail will be generated, which will allow the state to conduct a post-election audit.
+A real-time voter-verified receipt is also generated, which will allow the state to conduct a post-election audit.

 If a user’s phone or mobile network is compromised, is their vote compromised as well?

-The Voatz platform goes to significant lengths to prevent a vote from being submitted if a device is compromised.
+The Voatz platform goes to significant lengths to prevent a vote from being submitted if a device is compromised or has malware on it.
 Only certain classes of smartphones that are equipped with the latest security features are allowed to be used.
 Detecting a compromised mobile network is particularly challenging for a mobile application, which is why ensuring end-to-end vote encryption and vetting the certificates represented by unique IDs stored on the smartphone are two of the approaches we use to mitigate a compromised mobile network.